 The first and most important step is to know why you are getting depressed.
 The reason that makes you feel that and I’m sure there will be one.

 Therefore, take your time to determine the depression source.
 Because it’s your first step to fixing the problem.
-If you don’t know, you would feel lost trying to fix it.
+If you don’t know, you will feel lost trying to fix it.

 Q: Is it easy to determine the source of depression?

 A: Well, it can depend on you.
 However, it can be easy also depending on the reason or source.